erictrogneux/erictrogneux.github.io/README.md

-My landing page can be seen at: https://erictrogneux.github.io/
+My GitHub landing page is at: https://erictrogneux.github.io/

 - 👋 Hi, I’m @erictrogneux
 - 👀 I’m interested in building search tools that mimic the way our memory works